What is the event?

 How is the route marked?

 The route will be marked with large fluorescent 'CYCLE ROUTE' signs and where deemed necessary road markings will be used.
 It is advisable to study the route and carry a route card, alternatively you can download the GPS file from the route map link.
-There will be some traffic control in place on the route, but there are no road closures and you must follow the highway code throughout the duration of the route.
 The long route includes the infamous climb of 'The Rake' and takes in the sights of Crown Point.
 From here the route returns via Darwen and Chorley to tackle the climbs of Anglezarke and Sheep House Lane.
 The shorter option takes a more direct route to cut out earlier climbs, but there's no avoiding Anglezarke and Sheep House!

 What do I need to do before the day?

 Ensure you bike is in a roadworthy condition for the route, brakes are particularly important on the descents!
-Print a route card and description to bring with you, the route is well marked but this will act as a back up and also has the emergency contact numbers.
-Bring tools, spares and some money, there is a sweeper wagon but you need to ensure that you can get back if you should have mechanical difficulties.
+Print the route card and description to bring with you.
+The route is well marked but this will act as a backup should a sign mysteriously disappear.
+It also has the emergency contact numbers for the race organisers and first aid.
+Bring basic bike tools, inner tube spares and some money, there is a sweeper van but you need to ensure that you can get back if you should have mechanical difficulties or become too tired to continue.
 It is compulsory that you wear a hard shell cycling helmet (ANSI standard or similar).

 What do I need to do on the day?

-On the day the start times are between 8.30am and 10.30am, you choose your own start time but a maximum of 20 riders are able to start every 2 minutes.
-Slower riders should start early to account for the extra time required to complete the distance and faster riders should start towards the end of the field to avoid early arrival at feedstops.
+On the day, the start times are between 8.30am and 10.00am, you choose your own start time but a maximum of 20 riders are able to start every 2 minutes.
+Slower riders should start early to account for the extra time required to complete the distance and faster riders should start towards the end of the field to avoid early arrival at feed stops.
 Times range from 3 hours to 7 hours, so please start accordingly.
-You will need to register when you arrive and registration will be open from 7.30am at Smithills School.
-At registration you will collect your event number and any other information necessary on the morning of the event.
+You will need to register when you arrive.
+Registration will be open from 7.30am at Smithills School.
+At registration you will collect your timing chip and food stop wristband as well as any other information necessary on the morning of the event.

-Entry for the short event is £15 and for the long event is £20.
+Entry for the short event is £20 and for the long event is £25.
 Entry is only available online by following the link below.
-You will be sent a confirmation via email coupled with appearance of your name on the entry list.
-If you are able to enter online, places are still available, the ability to enter will be removed when the event is full.
+You will be sent a confirmation via email coupled with the appearance of your name on the entry list.

 Other things you'll find useful for the day: